 Budget is a perceived limitation that prevents the BIA from producing events.
-The BIA Board presented a larger budget to the members in late 2023 that considered the options of an increased levy or request financial support from the Town.
-However, even with funding, there is little support by the BIA Board or members to organize events or even leverage existing events that are held directly in the BIA catchment area (i.e. Chamber Street Festival and Saturday Night Fever on Yonge St.).
+The BIA Board presented a larger budget that was approved by Council.
+However, even with funding, there is little support by the BIA Board or members to collectively organize events or even leverage existing events that are held directly in the BIA catchment area (i.e. Chamber Street Festival, Saturday Night Fever on Yonge St., Machell's Alley JAM).